nir-krakauer/bgev_octave/README.md

  - bgevpdf.m  bGEV probability density function (derivative of CDF).
  - bgevinv.m  bGEV quantile function (inverse of CDF).
  - bgevnll.m  bGEV negative log likelihood (negative log of the PDF)
+ - gevnll.m   GEV negative log likelihood

 As well as

- - begv_fit_demo.m  script with application of bGEV to temperature extremes data
+ - bgev_fit_demo.m  script with application of bGEV to temperature extremes data
+ - bgev_test_data.mat  temperature data for bgev_fit_demo
- - begv_test_data.mat  data for bgev_fit_demo
+ - hilo_sl_ann_max.txt  sea level data for bgev_fit_demo

 In order to use these functions, the Octave Statistics package is required.